ssg/SimpleBase/README.md

    (BASE32-HEX) flavors with Crockford character substitution, or any other custom flavors.
  - Base58: Bitcoin, Ripple, Flickr and custom flavors.
  - Base85: Ascii85, Z85 and custom flavors.
+IPv6 encoding/decoding support.
  - Base16: UpperCase, LowerCase and ModHex flavors.
 An experimental hexadecimal encoder/decoder just to see how far I can take the optimizations compared to .NET's  implementations.
 It's quite